JordanMillett/Crux/README.md

 First you will need to create a GameScene.cs script under Game/Assets/Scenes/ using the following template:
 ```
-global using OpenTK.Mathematics;
-global using System.Text;
-global using CruxEngine;

 namespace Game.Assets.Scenes;

 public class GameScene : Scene